-As an artist who works in Hamilton, but lives in Mississauga; I feel the energy of old and new architecture.
+As an artist who works in Hamilton but lives in Mississauga, I feel the energy of old and new architecture.
 While Hamilton has a very long urban history, Mississauga is filled with the sense of the new; that history is being created today.
 As a result, my art practice is attracted to open spaces, hard lines and geometrical shapes of modern architecture and urban landscape design.
-A blurring of colors or boundaries have no place in my art practice, my urban world is clearly defined.
+A blurring of colours or boundaries has no place in my art practice; my urban world is clearly defined.

-My paintings also strive to match our human scale, by engaging the viewer as an equal (in terms of size).
-Furthermore, the paintings are intended to be part of the space; not to be separated or isolated from the space or the viewer.
+My paintings also strive to match our human scale by engaging the viewer as an equal (in size).
+Furthermore, the paintings are intended to be part of the space, not separated or isolated from the room or the viewer.
 As a result, frames are neither needed nor desired.
-A frame is a fence and these paintings are against anything that might prevent the painting from reaching out to the viewer.
+A frame is a fence, and these paintings are against anything that might prevent the painting from reaching out to the viewer